 Ras Paul says he wishes to mingle more with Ethiopians.
 "But here it's very tense, because of the political problems of the country and the political emphasis on the land grant.
 There is big tension here, attacks on Rastafarians, seizing of Rastafarian land… Most of us have a story of a house being burgled, especially on his Imperial Majesty's birthday.
 On our most holy days they target us," he exclaimed, aggrieved. “

-Disillusioned by the situation with the EWF and the development of the African Union 6th Region, Ras Nathaniel, now “Siphiwe Baleka” went on to fulfill the Repatriation mission in his ancestral homeland, taking what he learned from his experience in Ethiopia and applied it to launch the Decade of Return Initiative in Guinea Bissau, negotiate citizenship for the descendants of people taken from Guinea Bissau and enslaved in the Americas, and serving at the Coordinator for the 8th Pan African Congress Part 1 to be held in Harare, Zimbabwe at the end of 2023.
+Disillusioned by the situation with the EWF and the development of the African Union 6th Region, in 2007 after the African Union Grand debate held in Accra, Ghana, Ras Nathaniel, now “Siphiwe Baleka” went on to fulfill the Repatriation mission in his ancestral homeland, taking what he learned from his experience in Ethiopia and applied it to launch the Decade of Return Initiative in Guinea Bissau, negotiate citizenship for the descendants of people taken from Guinea Bissau and enslaved in the Americas, and serving at the Coordinator for the 8th Pan African Congress Part 1 that was organized by Her Excellency Ambassador Arikan Chihombori Quao and was to be held in Harare, Zimbabwe at the end of 2023.
+As Siphiwe Baleka, we went on to Champion Afrodescendants' Right of Return and Holds Vatican Accountable for Reparations for Ethnocide @ the 85th Ordinary Session of the African Commission on Human and Peoples' Rights and became recognized as the Afrodescendat Prophet and Theocratic Special Envoy Extraordinary and Reparations Expert that was the voice of truth at the 9th Pan African Congress.